tmux-plugins/tmux-cpu/README.md

 ### Optional requirement (Linux, BSD, OSX)

-`iostat` or `sar` are the best way to get an accurate CPU percentage
+`iostat` or `sar` are the best way to get an accurate CPU percentage.
 A fallback is included using `ps -aux` but could be inaccurate.
+`nvidia-smi` is required for GPU information.

 ## Usage